 The Psalmist says “The Lord is close to the brokenhearted; he rescues those whose spirits are crushed.”
 (Psalm 34:1-2)

-We want to invite you to participate in The Story Table: A Time to Grieve (All Saints’ Edition).
-Through this meeting, we cultivate a safe space where we can honestly face our challenges and our grief.
+We want to invite you to participate in the Story Table: Tornado Edition.
+Through this meeting, we cultivate a safe space where we can honestly face our challenges and our feelings from the tornado that tore through our community.
 The Story Table is a safe, confidential space for you to tell your story.
 It is an opportunity to tell the truth about where you’ve been, where you are, and where you hope to be.

 What to expect:

-On Monday, November 1 at 6:30 pm, we will meet in person (in the Cup of Hope) and on Zoom.
+On Monday, January 24 at 6:30pm in the Cup of Hope of our Melrose Campus, we will meet in person and via Zoom.
 Each participant will answer the same three questions with no interruptions, no prescriptions, no debates.
-After a brief introduction, tables of 8 people will begin with introductions and the opportunity for each participant share the name(s) of the individual or individuals and their relationship to them.
-Each person will then answer the following three questions:
+After a brief introduction, tables will begin with introductions and the opportunity for each participant share their story.

 We’ll conclude by sharing some “next steps” and by praying together.